SkylineCommunications/dataminer-docs/user-guide/Getting_started/Installing_a_DMA/Using_a_pre_installed_DataMiner_Virtual_Hard_Disk.md

 ---
-uid: Using_a_pre_installed_DataMiner_VHDX
+uid: Using_a_pre_installed_DataMiner_Virtual_Hard_Disk
 ---

 # Using a pre-installed DataMiner Virtual Hard Disk

-You can download a Virtual Hard Disk (VHDX) with DataMiner pre-installed to immediately get started.
+You can download a Virtual Hard Disk with DataMiner pre-installed to immediately get started.
+You can choose between the following file formats:
+- VHD
+- VHDX
+- VMDK

 When you configure this setup, you will be able to choose between different data storage setups: